-An in-depth step-by-step article showing you how to fill out the application and answering the most frequently asked questions
+An in-depth, step-by-step article showing you how to fill out the application and answer the most frequently asked questions

 Are you wondering about a foreign national getting married in Canada?
 Or whether you can get married in Canada on a visitor visa – assuming you are not Canadian?